GermanAlexis/ChallangeCoordinadora/README.md

 To start the project we must have a series of tools installed on the computer

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+It lists and gives instructions on how to install the applications so that the software works

  * node
   ```sh